 - After you've applied the product, blend the foundation with the sponge on your face in a circular swiping motion until your foundation looks even and you've covered all the important parts.

 - You can keep adding foundation to the sponge in small increments and blending it onto the face until you get the desired level of coverage.
-Seeing as liquid foundation formulas have different levels of coverage when using a silicone sponge, you might want to use dewier foundation formulas versus matte, seeing as how quickly matte foundation formulas can dry.
+Seeing as liquid foundation formulas have different levels of coverage when using a silicone sponge, you might want to use dewier foundation formulas versus matte, which dries faster.

 Silicone Beauty Sponge vs. Traditional Makeup Sponge

 There are a few key things to keep in mind when looking at the benefits of traditional makeup sponges versus silicone ones.
 First, just because a sponge isn't silicone doesn't mean it's not reusable, but how long should a silicone sponge really last someone?
 "Since it doesn’t absorb product, you can keep using it until there is damage to the outer lining.
 Just wipe and sanitize with antibacterial soap after every use", suggests Kassajikian, as it's imperative to keep sponges sanitary.